-I sent out a notice to the wardens in all the mountain national parks asking who wanted to participate in the climb.
-There were numerous applications but in the end we went three teams of three.
-Six wardens representing fiveational parks took part, while the third team was composed of Susi, Fredy and I.
+I sent out a notice to the wardens in all the mountain national parks, asking who wanted to participate in the New Year’s climb.
+There were numerous applications but in the end we went with three teams of three.
+Six wardens representing five national parks took part, while the third team was composed of Susi, Fredy and I.

-A couple of weeks before the climb a helicopter was in the area doing a , so I them to fly some wood up to the top of the mountain at New Year’s make a fire.
+A couple of weeks before the climb, a helicopter was in the area doing a different job for the park, so I asked them to fly some wood up to the top of the mountain which we could use at New Year’s to make a fire.

-The problem was that in the days leading up to New Years that year, a major cold spell descended on the Jasper area.
-My thermometer had run off the scale at d the wind chill.
+The problem was that in the days leading up to New Year’s that year, a major cold spell descended on the Jasper area.
+My thermometer had run off the scale at -40 Celsius and the wind chill dropped into the -50s.
 As we started up the mountain, the temperatures improved slightly due to an inversion.
-The Jasper Snowmobile Club came out in that weather and hauled us fifteen kilomet Cavell road (which was closed to traffic and unplowed in the winter) to the bottom of the mountain.
+The Jasper Snowmobile Club came out in that weather and hauled us fifteen kilometres up the Cavell road (which was closed to traffic and unplowed in the winter) to the bottom of the mountain.
 We then skied around the base of the mountain to Verdant Pass, set up our tents and slept there.

-The next day at 9:00 am, when the winter darkness had dispelled, we the summit.
+The next day at 9:00 am, when the winter darkness had dispelled, we went for the summit.
 It took all day.
 We had to climb on the south ridge of the neighbouring peak to its east summit, then climb down onto the west ridge of Cavell to avoid the large avalanche slope on the west face.

-It was windy and coldstill in the up there.
-The climbing was straightforward with the exception of the summit buttress where we had to cut steps in the ice and belay each other carefullyAfter seven hours of climbing, we arrived at the summit cross at 4:00 pm, not long before darkness descended again.
+It was windy and cold, still in the -30s up there.
+The climbing was straightforward with the exception of the summit buttress where we had to cut steps in the ice and belay each other carefully.
+After seven hours of climbing, we arrived at the summit cross at 4:00 pm, not long before darkness descended again.

-The first thing we did when we got there was to pull the summit register out of the cairn and write "Happy Birthday, Parks Canada" With smiling faces and a quick handshake we congratulated each other and then it was back to workthe work of love, called survival.
+The first thing we did when we got there was to pull the summit register out of the cairn and write "Happy Birthday, Parks Canada."
+With smiling faces and a quick handshake we congratulated each other and then it was back to work—the work of love, called survival.

-We built some snow shelters, which was difficult because there was only poorquality snow ice underneath.
-In the end, the housing was not up to national park's standards, but lucky for us, there was no inspection
+We built some snow shelters, which was difficult because there was only poor-quality snow with ice underneath.
+In the end, the housing was not up to national park's standards, but lucky for us, there was no inspection.

-In the meantime, it g dark and heavy clouds moved in from the west.
-Our plan was to shoot off some flares at 7:30 pm the town fireworks and then at midnight to light the fire but we feared that the clouds from the west would engulf the mountain and we would be lost in obscurity.
-Also, for us to get out of our sleeping bags, dress fully in the dark in extreme cold and blizzard conditions to light a fire at midnight could have been a critical mistake some terrible consequences.
+In the meantime, it grew dark and heavy clouds moved in from the west.
+Our plan was to shoot off some flares at 7:30 pm to coincide with the town fireworks, and then at midnight to light the fire, but we feared that the clouds from the west would engulf the mountain and we would be lost in obscurity.
+Also, for us to get out of our sleeping bags, dress fully in the dark in extreme cold and blizzard conditions to light a fire at midnight could have been a critical mistake, possibly with some terrible consequences.
 So we lit the fire and shot off all the flares at 7:30 instead.
 The flares went up in the air and as soon as the wind from the north face hit them, they flew back behind us so people in town did not actually see them.
-Those that were looking at that time did see the fire however.
+Those that were looking at that time did see the fire, however.
 As our group sat up there on the peak beside the roaring fire, we all enjoyed some well-chilled rum.